Halfway Houses in Wilmington, NC

 Myrover/reese Fellowship Home Inc - 73.5 miles from Wilmington, NC

-Myrover/reese Fellowship Home Inc is a halfway house in Fayetteville, North Carolina, 28306 zip code.
+Myrover/reese Fellowship Home Inc is a sober living home in Fayetteville, NC, 28306 zip code.

 Address: 560 Wilkes Road, Fayetteville, NC 28306 in Cumberland County